 In addition to merit-based scholarships, CERES offers three to six CERES Fellowships (tuition waiver plus an hourly position) to MAERES students each year.
 CERES Fellowships typically entail working for the Center on research, communications, events, and administrative tasks for up to 15 hours per week.
 The procedure for applying for fellowships is the same as that for merit-based scholarships.

 CERES collects information on external fellowships, scholarships and internships that are relevant to Eurasian and East European studies.
-Click here for a list of such opportunities.
 The Graduate School of Arts and Sciences maintains a website on external funding opportunities available to graduate students.
-Click here for this site.

 Each summer, CERES awards funding to current MAERES students for language study, research, and unpaid internships.
 Students apply for the grants in early spring.